Wedding Cake Topper – How to Make Your Own!

 - Lightly sketch out your design on the wood.
 Then start to build your first layer is your base color layer.
 I filled in the blue and red for Spiderman and the flesh color and hair for Mary Jane.
 Try not to layer the paint too thick.

-3. Next, start filling in the details, the clothing, the textures, the more critical, less fine details.
+3. Next, start filling in the details, the clothing, the textures, and the more critical, less fine details.

 4. Finally, the last details.
 Faces, decals, symbols, and smiles.

 The painting took about 2 hours to complete, depending on your design and the details you chose to incorporate.
-This cost about $6.00, and if you have everything in stock already, it could cost you nothing!
+This cost about $6.00; if you have everything in stock already, it could cost you nothing!

-It was a great way to personalize something in my wedding that meant a lot to the two of us!
+It was a great way to personalize something in my wedding that meant a lot to us!

 The figures are adaptable for any party that needs a fun and unique topper!

-Such a fun and different way to present something new doesn’t take a ton of time or artistic talent.
-It is could even be adapted to paint your family!
+Such a fun and different way to present something new doesn’t take much time or artistic talent.
+It could even be adapted to paint your family!

 Let me know what you end up making!

 XOXOX – Jesy

-The entirety of the blog is my opinion and no monetary compensation in any way for my review or recommendations.
+The entirety of the blog is my opinion, and no monetary compensation for my review or recommendations.

-I believe in blog transparency and letting you know everything that goes into making or creating content.
+I believe in blog transparency and letting you know everything about making or creating content.

-Any products that I mention or patterns that I use; I will give full credit to the publisher, designer, fabric company, etc.
+For any products I mention or patterns I use; I will give full credit to the publisher, designer, fabric company, etc.